 - Flooding risk is medium-high.

-- July is warmest with an average temperature of 8 °C at noon.
+- July is hottest with an average temperature of 8 °C at noon.
 January is coldest with an average temperature of -9.8 °C at night.

-- Lake Ponemah has distinct cold and warm seasons, like cold winters and warm summers.
+- Lake Ponemah has distinct cold and warm seasons.
 Temperatures drop sharply at night.

 - Lake Ponemah has a humid (> 0.65 p/pet) climate.
-The land area is cultivated, still, some natural vegetation is preserved.
+The land area is cultivated but some natural vegetation has been preserved.

 Do you want your home shopping experience to be made easy?